Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/optimizations/reducing_noise.rst

 When rendering a daylight indoor scene where most of the light is coming in through a window or door opening, it is difficult for the integrator to find its way to them.
-To fix this, use :ref:`Light Portals <render-cycles-lamps-area-portals>`, these work by adding a :ref:`Area Lamp <render-cycles-lamps-area>`.
+To fix this, use :ref:`Light Portals <render-cycles-lamps-area-portals>`, these work by adding an :ref:`Area Lamp <render-cycles-lamps-area>`.
 You then will need to modify its shape to match that of the opening that you are trying to fill.

 .. figure:: /images/render_cycles_lamps_portals2.jpg